jrpool/rallytree/README.md

 RallyTree can perform these operations on a tree:

 ## Test-result acquisition
-This feature reports a tally of the last verdicts of the test cases in a tree.
+This feature reports a tally of the last test-case verdicts and defects in a tree.

 ## Owner change
 This feature ensures that each user story and each task in a tree has the desired owner.
 You can choose whether to become the new owner or instead to specify another user as the new owner.